akondrahman/59115ASE/project/Report.md

 * We only considered the auxiliaries that were mentioned in Madachy’s book, the model itself is part of a larger model that included models for different sectors namely, testing, personnel allocation, and coding.  * We assumed the connection between the detected part and the undetected part based on notations from Abdel-Hamid and Madnick.
 We assume that flow ErrorEscapeRate contributes to the auxiliary ‘FractionEscapingErrors’, and flow ReworkRate contributes to auxiliary ‘BadFixGenRate’.

 ## Implementation
+We conduct the discussion of this section in two sub-sections.
+The first sub-section provides the details on implementation of the IPMDFC. the next sub-section describes the implementation of DE, and how DE is integrated to the model.

+### Implementation of IPMDFC
 We implemented IPDMC using the concepts of domain specific language.
 We used the object-oriented features of Python.
 We created classes for Auxiliary, Flow, and Stock that inherit from the base class ‘ModelComponent’.
 ‘ModelComponent’ has two properties namely ‘curr’, and ‘name’.
 Auxiliary, Flow, and Stock classes have setInput methods to set the values for the created objects.

 In our implementation Auxiliary objects are treated as inputs and contribute to the flows directly.
 Each Stock has filled by Flows and depleted by outflows.
 To determine the current value of state, the inflows, and state values from the previous step.
 The above-mentioned policy was used to fill up the stocks and flows in our implementation.
 Our implementation is provided in ‘ModelExecAll.py’.
 This file has three methods namely ‘executeModelForBaseline’, ‘executeModelForDE’,and ‘executeModelAll’.